Ulises-Rosas/OBISdat/README.md

 ```

 ### Usage

-The structure is
+The way this executable is used match up this structure:

 ```Shell
 obis.py [path] [parameters]
 ```

-This excutable uses paths that avilable for its
+Paths that [OBIS API](https://api.obis.org) accepts are stated at `[path]` position.
+It has been tested the following paths so far:

 * country
 * area